 If you’ve ever wondered what it’s like to be a field biologist, you may enjoy this story I wrote about my time spent assisting with an endangered bird survey conducted in the Sierra Nevada mountains of northern California.
 Last June, near the Summer Solstice, I joined a team of field ornithologists conducting a survey of the Willow Flycatcher, a small songbird whose numbers have plummeted in the southwestern portion of its range.
-But restoration of its willowly wetlands is improving its chances for survival and the biologists are busy documenting its response.
+But the restoration of its willowly wetlands is improving its chances for survival and the biologists are busy documenting its response.

-The story below is a lighthearted take on the joys and tribulations of living and working in the field; sleeping in a tent, cooking over a fire, and rising before dawn.
+This story is a lighthearted take on the joys and tribulations of living and working in the field; sleeping in a tent, cooking over a fire, and rising before dawn.
 The setting is gorgeous, with alpine meadows surrounded by pine forests, where the stars are bright and the nights are crisp.
 I’m feeling just a little guilty that you couldn’t be there with me, so I’m sharing my experiences with you through the lens of my field journal entries below.

 It’s 4 am and the birds are already awake.
 Not me, the full moon shone too brightly in my tent last night and it didn’t set ’til right before the alarm buzzed.
 This ain’t no sleepin-in-half-the-day vacation.
 We’re here on serious business: counting birds.
 And birds, as I’m reminded right now, so snug in my sleeping bag, get up waaaay too early.
 And those Wilson’s snipes never did quiet down, winnowing the night away over the meadow with their incessant courtship displays.